On Tilt Trading

 Final Words

+That’s all from our today’s round-up on what happens if future price is less than spot price.
 Anyone interested in commodity markets or economic trends needs to understand backwardation.
 You can make more informed decisions whether you’re an investor, a business owner, or simply someone trying to understand economic news.
 Besides, you have to use the right tools to make a profit.

 Leave a Comment